keith-turner/fluo-quickstart/README.md

 The quickstart [Main] class does all of the heavy lifting.
 It starts a local Fluo instance (called MiniFluo), adds documents, waits for the [DocumentObserver] to finish processing all documents, and then prints out the word counts of the loaded documents.
-It finally shutdowns MiniFluo before exiting.
+It finally shuts down MiniFluo before exiting.
 It may help to reference the [API javadocs][api] while you are learning the Fluo API.

 This example is intentionally not comprehensive to keep it short and provide you an opportunity to experiment.